-The two key upsides of high refresh rates are improved responsiveness and more smooth gameplay experience, with reduced motion blur.
+The two key upsides of high refresh rates are improved responsiveness and more smooth gameplay experience with reduced motion blur.
 The ability to improve response times for competitive multiplayer.

-Can a RTX 2060 run 240hz?
+Can an RTX 2060 run 240hz?

 Even during the most intense games, the GeForce RTX 2060 will help you maintain a solid 144 FPS at 1080p with high settings.
-That’s where GeForce RTX 2080 and GeForce RTX 2080 Ti really shine for achieving the ultimate 240 FPS.
+That’s where GeForce RTX 2080 and GeForce RTX 2080 Ti shine for achieving the ultimate 240 FPS.

 Is 240hz good for gaming?

-If you are a novice or a professional FPS gamer, it would definitely be possible for you to improve your game if a 240Hz monitor is worth upgrading.
+If you are a novice or a professional FPS gamer, it would be possible for you to improve your game if a 240Hz monitor is worth upgrading.